Shun0212/OwlSpotLight/README.md

 ## 🎬 Usage Examples

 ### 1. Natural Language & Function/Class Search
-Search functions and class methods across your project using natural language queries.
+Search Python functions, class methods, and class definitions across your project using natural language queries and semantic (contextual) search. **Note:** The search engine works by extracting and indexing Python functions (including class methods).
+Class definitions are included for navigation and ranking, but the search itself is function-based.

 ### 2. Class Ranking View
-Classes are ranked by a score: (proportion of top-ranked functions in the class) × (inverse of the highest function rank).
+Classes are ranked by a score: (proportion of top-ranked functions/methods in the class) × (inverse of the highest function/method rank).
 You can also choose to show only standalone functions (not belonging to any class).

 ![Class Statistics](screenshot/show_class_stats.png)